menacit/practical_cryptography_course/40-attestation.md

 ---
 <!-- _footer: "%ATTRIBUTION_PREFIX% Pelle Sten (CC BY 2.0)" -->
-On an otherwise boring day, a new co-worker ask you to sign a CSR.
+On an otherwise boring day, a new co-worker asks you to sign a CSR.

 The certificate/key will be used for mTLS to restrict access to The Super Sensitive Database.